 LEA 701 Liberal Arts Approach to Leadership Credits: 3

-Course will provide comprehensive liberal arts overview of major issues in leadership perspectives and theories as reflected in the works of leading researchers and theorists.
-From a Christian perspective the students will examine profiles of exceptional leaders to identify their humanity and what characteristics (personal traits and skills) provide effective leadership of schools and educational programs.
+Course will provide a comprehensive liberal arts overview of major issues in leadership perspectives and theories as reflected in the works of leading researchers and theorists.
+From a Christian perspective, the students will examine profiles of exceptional leaders to identify their humanity and what characteristics (personal traits and skills) provide effective leadership of schools and educational programs.
 Examination of theory underlying leadership style will enable the identification of a personal leadership style.

 LEA 702 Leadership Theories and Practices Credits: 3

 Case studies and problem-based learning are used to address challenging issues encountered by leaders.
 Students develop personal skills and confidence using leadership theories and strategies introduced in LEA 701.
-Through a case-study and problem-based learning approach, major issues and perspectives of leadership are examined with particular emphasis on problem solving, consensus building, conflict resolution, ethics, and building relevant community connections from a biblical worldview.
+Through a case-study and problem-based learning approach, major issues and perspectives of leadership are examined with particular emphasis on problem-solving, consensus building, conflict resolution, ethics, and building relevant community connections from a biblical worldview.
 Participants will study how to work with governing boards, solve financial issues, foster collaboration, student achievement, and school improvement.

 LEA 710 Instructional Leadership and Assessment Credits: 3

 Course provides administrators with tools for effectively navigating curriculum.
 Identifies and implements effective instructional strategies and utilizes appropriate performance measures for assessing instructional resources and commitments that drive instructional decisions.
 The course will also develop strategies for the integration of faith and learning within and across the curriculum.
 The co-curricular environment will be examined to provide holistic learning within the school.
-Class will work as an administrative team comprised of leaders in varying roles in order to understand the relationship between leadership and assessment to explore content from those perspectives.
+The class will work as an administrative team comprised of leaders in varying roles in order to understand the relationship between leadership and assessment to explore content from those perspectives.